peter88213/nv_xx/docs/tree_context_menu.md

 > If you overwrite it before reimporting, changes to other sections may be
 > lost.

-### Export synopsis filtered by plot line
+### ${Export synopsis filtered by plot line}

-Exports the [descriptions of the sections](section_menu.html#export-section-descriptions-for-editing) that belong to the selected plot line.
+Exports the descriptions of the sections that belong to the selected plot line.
 If a synopsis already exists, confirmation is required before exporting.

 > ** Caution**
 >